Kong/kong/UPGRADE.md

    is going smoothly.
 6. Stop your old cluster when your traffic is fully shifted to the 3.0.x cluster.

-### Upgrade to 3.0.x for hybrid mode
+### Upgrade to 3.0.x for Hybrid mode

-Data planes are capable of serving traffic during the process of migration.
+Data Planes (DPs) are capable of serving traffic normally during the entire migration, but will not be able to accept any new config updates until the upgrade finishes.

-1. Download 3.0.x.
+1. Download & install Kong 3.0.x.
-2. Configure a new control plane to use the same data store as your old one.
+2. Stop your existing Control Planes (CPs), DP will not be able to receive config updates, but will retain the last valid config and keep functioning normally. as your old one.
 Run `kong migrations up` and `kong migrations finish`.
 3. Start the new control plane.
 Old data planes are expected to complain about connection failure to the control plane in the log, for example,